HubHackathon/hackathon-docker-implementation/README.md

 ## Contributing
 ### Adding a new datasource
-Create a table create migration to configure a new table for your new data source:
+Create a table create migration to configure a new table for your new data source, for example:

-Example:

 https://github.com/HubHackathon/hackathon-docker-implementation/blob/master/config/1_earth-surface-global-temps_create-table.sql

-Create a sql insert data migration to insert data into the newly created table
+Create a sql insert data migration to insert data into the newly created table, for example:

-Example:

 https://github.com/HubHackathon/hackathon-docker-implementation/blob/master/config/2_earth-surface-global-temps_inserts.sql